 During summer the average temperature is above 20ºC, but it can go down to 10ºC.
 So bring some warm clothes, just in case.
-The essentials for a summer trip to Vorarlberg would be a comfy hiking boots [check some nice models here], a rain jacket [check the best deals here], a headlamp is very handy for sunrise and night hikes and a reusable water bottle, so you can help to keep the mountains free of plastic rubbish.
+The essentials for a summer trip to Vorarlberg would be comfy hiking boots [check some nice models here], a rain jacket [check the best deals here], a headlamp that is very handy for sunrise and night hikes, and a reusable water bottle, so you can help to keep the mountains free of plastic rubbish.
 And of course, the normal stuff you pack for your summer holiday: hat, sunglasses, light clothes, sunscreen…

 Are you ready to enjoy the summer in Vorarlberg and discover all the adventurous things to do in Bregenzerwald?
 I’m sure it will be a holiday packed with adrenaline and beautiful memories.